nvecoven/INFO0948-2/Setup/Matlab/README.md

-# Linking the remote API with MATLAB
+# Setting up Matlab client

 Install the CoppeliaSim bindings for MATLAB: